bids-standard/bids-website/docs/blog/posts/2025-04-17-steering-group-minutes.md

     - raw, derived, and primary data
     - on population, specimen, subject, sample: https://github.com/SciCrunch/sparc-curation/blob/master/docs/participants.org
     - Tom Gillespie instrumental in implementing version 2 of SPARC
-    - Just released SDS 3.0 (MIS = minimal information standard)
+    - Just released SDS 3.0 (`MIS` = minimal information standard)
         - includes an SDS viewer to allow seeing the over structure of a dataset (graph based)
         - allows for "flexible hierarchy"?
-            - reorders the heirarchy categories to subject level
+            - reorders the hierarchy categories to subject level
         - Sample, Subject, and ___ manifests
     - Study > Subjects > Protocols > Subject Groups
     - SDS allows nesting of datasets to support interoperability, but they cannot have the same IDs/naming schema